 Section 1.
 The National Libertarian Party shall be hereafter referred to as the "National Party".

 Section 2.
-The name of the Party serving as the official state affiliate of the National Libertarian Party shall be "The Libertarian Party of Kentucky", hereinafter referred to as the "State Party".
+The name of the Party chartered as the official state affiliate by the National Libertarian Party shall be "The Libertarian Party of Kentucky", hereinafter referred to as the "State Party".

 Section 3.
-A Party serving as the official affiliate of the State Party within a US Congressional District shall be a "District Party".
+A Party chartered as the official affiliate by the State Party within a US Congressional District shall be a "District Party".

-A Party organized in the Commonwealth of Kentucky, within a U.S. Congressional District which encompasses two or more counties shall be "The Libertarian Party of Kentucky – " followed by the ordinal number of the Congressional District as determined by the Commonwealth of Kentucky, followed by the word "District".
+A Party organized in the state of Kentucky, within a U.S. Congressional District which encompasses two or more counties shall be "The Libertarian Party of Kentucky – " followed by the ordinal number of the Congressional District as determined by the state of Kentucky, followed by the word "District".